Artifacts

 Informed Response:

 While AI audiobook narration has faced resistance due to emotional and performance expectations, museum audio guides are judged on clarity, relevance, and efficiency.
-AI is well-suited here, enabling personalized depth, flexible pacing, and on-demand storytelling.
+AI is well suited here, enabling personalized depth, flexible pacing, and on-demand storytelling.
 In this context, AI narration enhances usability and exploration rather than attempting to replace human performance.

 Iteration Summary